CLOSE

 Invertebrates, or animals without a backbone, are the most common type of animal on the planet.
 Learn about some of their amazing adaptations while meeting a few live animals up close and personal!

-• This program will include one or two live animals.
+This program will include 2 or 3 live animals.

 Possible Next Generation Science Standards or Iowa Math Standards met through this program: